 What I hear you cry!?
 Aren’t screens terrible for toddlers and kids?
 For years the American Academy of Pediatrics had strict guidelines about shielding children under 2 years old from having any interaction with TVs, tablets, computers and mobile devices but the more we know, the less this seems to hold weight.

 So, when you’re in a pinch, pull out your phone or preempt the travel and take their tablet (if they have one).

 For times that you need more preparation than your mobile, buy your toddler a special on-the-go bag.
 This bag should only be brought out when you desperately need it.
 After a few uses, your toddler will recognise it as a special treat, which will help keep them quiet longer as they explore what’s inside.

 Start with a new bag.
-Skip Hop makes some cute, small backpacks, but you can also find toddler-sized bags on Etsy and at major retailers.
 Fill it with age-appropriate toys and activities, like reusable, mess-free water coloring booklets, mini puzzles and magnetic tins.
-For the best results, rotate activities and toys every couple of weeks, depending on how often you use the bag.
-However, don’t rotate these special bag toys with ones your child plays with at home.
+For the best results, rotate activities and toys every couple of weeks, depending on how often you use the bag don’t rotate these special bag toys with ones your child plays with at home.
 The point is to make it a special surprise for when they need to be on their best behaviour.